1471juan/data-science-projects/cointegration_and_kuznets_curve/README.md

 <img width="1920" height="975" alt="ekcfigure" src="https://github.com/user-attachments/assets/f8ed10d1-8d5e-493c-812a-5a8821db2501" />

 ## Conclusion
 There is strong statistical evidence that Uruguay’s greenhouse gas emissions, fossil fuel energy use, agricultural sector output, and real GDP per capita share a long-term equilibrium relationship, despite their short-term fluctuations.
-The Johansen cointegration test confirms the existence of a unique cointegrating equation among the variables, allowing the use of a vector rrror correction model to explore both short and long term dynamics.
+The Johansen cointegration test confirms the existence of a unique cointegrating equation among the variables, allowing the use of a vector error correction model to explore both short and long term dynamics.
 The error correction model results reveal that fossil fuel consumption has the strongest long-term effect on GHG emissions, followed by agriculture, with real GDP per capita having the smallest but still positive influence.
 The error correction term suggests that the system adjusts toward long run equilibrium after shocks, with emissions, fossil use, and agriculture significantly participating in the adjustment process.
 Importantly, real GDP per capita is not statistically significant in the adjustment mechanism, indicating that economic growth alone does not immediately correct imbalances in the environmental system.

-There is no evidence that emissions in Uruguay rise with income until a turning point, estimated at around US$22,449 per capita, after which further growth is expected to reduce emissions, since Uruguay had not yet reached this level during the period, and emissions continued to increase alongside economic growth.
-This conclusion should change if we take data from a longer period, because of the energy structure of Uruguay after 2014.
+The turning point given this data is estimated at around US$22,449 per capita, after which further growth is expected to reduce emissions.
+This value would change if we take more recent data.

-While we did not directly test specific policy interventions, the data can provide direction.
-There is an urgency of reducing the use of fossil fuel consumption when looking to make economic growth policies.
-The positive long term relationship between agriculture and emissions suggests that sustainable practices in livestock and land use must be addressed, especially given Uruguay’s export structure, this could be done by incentivizing the use of natural pastures, but their returns are lower than the artificial ones, so more data is needed.

 ## Data
 - Fossil fuel energy consumption (% of total) https://data360.worldbank.org/en/indicator/WB_ESG_EG_USE_COMM_FO_ZS?utm_source=chatgpt.com